raca159/mcp-demo/post.md

 - **Tools:** Functional endpoints (like POST requests) that allow your LLM to execute code or trigger side effects.
 - **Prompts:** Reusable templates that standardize interactions.

-In other words, MCP eliminates the extra work of creating tools and etc for each project, allowing out-of-the-box integrating with the outside world (or paid APIs).
+In other words, MCP eliminates the extra work of creating tools, etc for each project, allowing out-of-the-box integration with the outside world (or paid APIs).

 In this project, we'll use MCP alongside **LangChain**, **FastAPI**, and **Streamlit** to create a simple yet powerful research assistant.
 The architecture is composed of three main components: